Arnon Grunberg: Novels

-The much acclaimed novel Tirza, about a father's obsessive love for his graduating daughter, was Grunberg's first novel to be made into a movie, Tirza, in 2010, after winning the Dutch Libris Prize and the Belgian Golden Owl in 2007.
-This book has been translated into fourteen languages and has received critical acclaim in the New York Times, LA Times and Le Figaro, among others.
+The much-acclaimed novel Tirza, about a father's obsessive love for his graduating daughter, was Grunberg's first novel to be made into a movie, Tirza, in 2010, after winning the Dutch Libris Prize and the Belgian Golden Owl in 2007.
+This book has been translated into fourteen languages and has received critical acclaim in The New York Times, Los Angeles Times and Le Figaro, among others.
 A 2010 national poll of literary critics, academics and writers held by the magazine De Groene Amsterdammer elected Tirza as the "most important novel of the 21st century," over Jonathan Littell's The Kindly Ones and Ian McEwan's Saturday.
 In 2009, Grunberg won the Constantijn Huygens Prize for his entire body of work and in 2011 he received the Frans Kellendonk-prijs.

 In September 2008, Grunberg published his seventh novel, Onze Oom (Our Uncle).
 The story is about a girl who is like a dead person among the living and a major who tries to overcome his shame by leading an insurgent army.
 Grunberg incorporated his experiences in the army in Afghanistan into this book.
 Since then, Grunberg has published various novels, including Skin and Hair in 2010 (Huid en Haar), The Man without Illness (De Man Zonder Ziekte) in 2012 and Birthmarks (Moedervlekken) in 2016, which were translated into French and German, among other languages.
 These books also received considerable acclaim.
 Le Monde called The Man without Illness 'a wonderful gateway to the work of Arnon Grunberg, [who is] one of the most fascinating writers of his generation'.
 His work is also available in Portugal, Hungary, Israel, Turkey and Brazil.